intelcoder/toon-mobile/README.md

 # Toon-Mobile

 The goal of this project is to create a centeralize webtoon app, which will show all the webtoons from 4 major webtoon sites.
-One of the main feature of this app is scheduled download (Not yet).
+One of the main feature of this app will be scheduled download (Not yet).
 It will allow you to see your favorite webtoons without internet.

 ## Features